BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 or appropriation laws, or other policies or restrictions governing up-front payments for goods or services.

+**5.5.
+EC2 Capacity Reservations**

+**5.5.1.** EC2 On-Demand Capacity Reservations.
+On-Demand Capacity Reservations (purchased for immediate use or future-dated) cannot be resold to another party.
+If we suspect you are doing so, we may take appropriate actions, such as cancelling your purchase or terminating EC2 instances launched via the resold reservation.

-**5.5.** EC2 Capacity Blocks for ML.
+**5.5.2.** EC2 Capacity Blocks for ML.
 AWS Capacity Blocks cannot be canceled nor can they be modified, and the full price of a Capacity Block is nonrefundable.
 You are responsible for determining if you are subject to any limitations arising from the purchase of Capacity Blocks.
 For example, you are